Communications with Audit Committees

 - Conclusions regarding critical accounting estimates.
 The basis for the auditor's conclusions regarding the reasonableness of the critical accounting estimates.23/

 - Significant unusual transactions.
-The auditor's understanding of the business rationale for significant unusual transactions.24/
+The auditor's understanding of the business purpose (or the lack thereof) of significant unusual transactions.24/

 - Financial statement presentation.
 The results of the auditor's evaluation of whether the presentation of the financial statements and the related disclosures are in conformity with the applicable financial reporting framework, including the auditor's consideration of the form, arrangement, and content of the financial statements (including the accompanying notes), encompassing matters such as the terminology used, the amount of detail given, the classification of items, and the bases of amounts set forth.25/